Universal structure of objective states in all fundamental causal theories: A general framework for physical theories

 Our first challenge is to choose a suitable formalism for the study of arbitrary physical theories.
-We do this by adopting the framework of general probabilistic theories (GPTs) \cite{Hardy-informational-1,Barrett,General-no-broadcasting,Chiribella-informational,hardy2011}, which can address all physical theories admitting probabilistic processes.
-This framework has been used in several successful reconstructions of quantum theory from information-theoretic postulates \cite{Hardy-informational-1,Chiribella-informational,Hardy-informational-2,Brukner,masanes,Barnum-interference,Diagrammatic}, and it is the subject of active research in the quantum information community \cite{Chiribella-Scandolo-entanglement,TowardsThermo,Purity,Colleagues,Ciaran-1,Ciaran-2,Selby-1,Selby-2}.
-The essence of this approach is that any physical theory must describe experiments performed in a laboratory, and predict the probabilities of their outcomes.
-Here we give a brief overview of GPTs, referring the reader to appendix~\ref{sec:General-probabilistic-theories} and to \cite{Chiribella-purification,QuantumFromPrinciples} for a more detailed and formal introduction.
+We do this by adopting the framework of general probabilistic theories (GPTs).
+For more details, we refer the reader to appendix~\ref{sec:General-probabilistic-theories}.

-The \emph{state} $\rho$ of a physical system $\mathrm{A}$ is associated with a preparation of it: the system is initialized by some preparation procedure in a laboratory.
-After that, one can manipulate it by applying some \emph{transformation} $\mathcal{T}$, which can possibly transform the input system into another system $\mathrm{B}$.
-Finally, one can measure the final system $\mathrm{B}$ by applying an \emph{effect} $e$ to it: in this case the system does not exist any more, but is destroyed in the process.
-This can be represented schematically as By repeating this experiment several times, the experimenter can estimate the probability of the overall process.
-Note that in this framework a state is viewed as a particular kind of transformation: a transformation without input system.
-Similarly, an effect is a transformation without output system.
+The \emph{state} $\rho$ of a physical system $\mathrm{A}$ is associated with a preparation of it; after that, one can manipulate it by applying some \emph{transformation} $\mathcal{T}$, which can possibly transform the input system into another system $\mathrm{B}$.
+Finally, one can measure the final system $\mathrm{B}$ by applying an \emph{effect} $e$ to it: in this case, the system does not exist any more, but is destroyed in the process.
+By repeating this experiment several times, the experimenter can estimate the probability of the overall process, denoted by $\left(e\middle|\mathcal{T}\middle|\rho\right)$.
+Note that here a state is viewed as a particular kind of transformation: a transformation without an input system.
+Similarly, an effect is a transformation without an output system.
+In this setting, one can set up a suitable notion of sequential and parallel composition; the former is denoted by $\mathcal{AB}$, where $\mathcal{A}$ comes after $\mathcal{B}$, the latter is denoted by $\mathcal{A}\otimes\mathcal{B}$.

-If the output system of a transformation $\mathcal{A}$ matches the input system of another transformation $\mathcal{B}$, we can apply $\mathcal{B}$ after $\mathcal{A}$, and get a new transformation denoted $\mathcal{BA}$.
-This corresponds to connecting the two associated devices in sequence: Similarly, two transformations $\mathcal{A}$ and $\mathcal{B}$ can be applied independently, at the same time, on different systems.
-In this case the resulting transformation is denoted by $\mathcal{A}\otimes\mathcal{B}$, and the two associated devices are composed in parallel: